joranquinten/randomtale-api/Readme.md

 Then run the script:

 ```
-python flask-simply.py
+python flask-simple.py
 ```

 The application starts in debug mode.
-You should be able to open the webclient on the localhost address with the predefined port number: http://127.0.0.1:5000.
+You should be able to open the webclient on it's netwerk address with the predefined port number: http://0.0.0.0:5000.
 The webclient offers controls to play random files from the input folder.

-_Bear in mind that I've *disabled* the shutdown command on the repo!_

 ## License